 \section{Efficient Algorithms for Structured Instances}

-In this section, we focus on a fixed instance of our game and seek a vector $\mathbf{p}$ that induces a non-trivial approximation to the optimal social welfare.
+In this section, we focus on a fixed instance of our game and seek a vector $\mathbf{p}$ that induces a nontrivial approximation to the optimal social welfare of Problem~\eqref{eq:design-problem}.
 To this end, we propose two approaches.
 The first bounds the spillover effects, while the second focuses on instances that exhibit an underlying tree structure.